I absolutely love living in Mexico City. I’ve been here now almost five years and the city still makes me smile unlike anywhere else in the world.

 Why I DON’T Love Living in Mexico City

 1. Recycling is Basically Non-Existent

 I’ve tried to find a way to dispose of my plastic and glass responsibly, but I don’t know where to do it.

 The only things I’ve been able to recycle since I’ve been here are the large water bottles that we get delivered every week (they pick the empties up when they drop off new ones) and beer bottles.

 They also use SO MUCH styrofoam here.
 It pains me every time I order a drink or get my food to go and it’s served in a styrofoam container.
 I know it’s cheap and in a place where cost is the biggest concern, it’s what gets used most, but I’ve never even seen paper plates as an option in the grocery store.

 The waste created in Mexico City is abysmal and when you think about more than 20 million people creating as much garbage as I am in such a small space, you can imagine how concerning it starts to become.

 Updated Note: in 2020 this has gotten a lot better.
 Plastic bags have been banned and those that do exist at markets are all biodegradable.

-There are a few places around the city where you can bring plastic recycling and there are even a few bulk stores now where you can buy rice, pasta, flours etc without any packaging (you bring your own or buy the glass containers that they have in store).
+There are a few places around the city where you can bring plastic recycling.
+There are even a few bulk stores now where you can buy rice, pasta, flours, etc without any packaging (you bring your own or buy the glass containers that they have in store).
 Things are definitely starting to improve on this front.

 2. The Noise of Living in Mexico City